jairocgr/datashot/README.md

       // You can also use closures do build and return the where clause
       // to bring the sales made in the last two months only of example 'sales' => function ($pdo, $conf) {
-        # $pdo ⟶ is connection to the target database in case you want
+        # $pdo ⟶ connection to the target database in case you want to
-        # to make queries
+        # make queries before assemble the filter
         #
-        # $conf ⟶ is the current configuration array defined in the datashot
+        # $conf ⟶ the current configuration array defined in the datashot
         # configuration file

         $now = new DateTime();